SoftwareEngineeringToolDemos/ICSE-2011-JavAdaptor/build-vm/README.md

     ```
     $ vagrant up --provider virtualbox
     ```
-3. Vagrant will start the VM and provision it.
+4. Vagrant will start the VM and provision it.
 Please be patient as the VM will reload after provisioning completes.
-4. Eclipse should launch on startup.
-You will find a Readme.txt file on Desktop.
-Proceed with the steps mentioned on that file.
+5. After reload, Eclipse should launch on startup with the JavAdaptor plugin installed and visible.
+6. Refer to the Readme.txt file on VM's Desktop for steps to run the tool.

 #### Note :
  -  After provisioning completes the Virtual Machine will reboot but wait for the startup applications to load.
  -  Default VM Login Credentials:
     ```
-    user: vagrant
+    user: vagrant  </br>
     password: vagrant
     ```